 With the recent happenings of COVID-19, staying home and even working from home has become the norm for most people.
 Several of our favorite places are shut down and those who open can’t do so at their maximum capacity like before.

 As you can imagine, situations like these mean higher stress levels and even lower immunity.
 A great solution to help relieve stress and boost immunity is practicing Tai Chi at home.

 Tai Chi is indeed a form of martial arts and for many who don’t know, that might mean punching and fighting.
 Tai Chi is not about all of that but about slow and rhythmic meditative movements that promote inner peace, calm, and relaxation.
-The practice is an ancient Chinese tradition over 5000 years old.
+The practice is an ancient Chinese tradition over thousands of years old.

 From being used for self-defense, Tai Chi has evolved to graceful forms of exercises that now help in stress reduction and several other health and lifestyle benefits.